smerth/gatsby-tutorial/docs/tutorial/part-one/index.md

 ![Screenshot of publishing Gatsby site with Surge](surge-deployment.png)

 Open the web address listed on the bottom line (`lowly-pain.surge.sh` in this case) and you'll see your newly published site!

 ## Good work!

 In this tutorial, you've installed Gatsby, played in the development environment, and deployed your first site!
 Awesome!
 We hope you're enjoying yourself so far.
 Feel free to continue now to
 [the second part of the tutorial](/tutorial/part-two/) or go exploring around the rest of the site.

+# Nota Bene:

+- Use the Gatsby link component and data to build a menu to access characters (HSK) or audio (Massey Lectures)
+- Follow the counter example to increment the input value for the audio component (React Howler Audio.)